Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

-Your Phone Companion is an excellent app by Microsoft.
-It still has some bugs, but it already does more than a lot of Android apps for connecting your phone to Windows.
+Link to Windows (formerly known as Your Phone Companion) is an excellent app by Microsoft.
+The app used to be really buggy, to the point that it was almost unusable.
+But the developers didn’t give up on this app.
+It took some time, and now they’ve improved it for use.
+There are still a few bugs, but it still performs better than other Android apps for linking your phone to Windows.
 Once connected, you can view photos, answer texts, make phone calls (on PCs with Bluetooth), and yes, cast your screen.
 In fact, you have the option to either mirror your screen conventionally or initiate screencasting mode by launching a compatible Android app.
-Your Phone Companion is still a bit buggy, even on phones where it comes natively like Samsung devices.
-However, when it works, it’s an outstanding solution for screen mirroring.
+It’s an outstanding solution for screen mirroring.

 TeamViewer